nineteendo/jsonyx/docs/source/jsonyx-patch-spec.rst

         array.
       - ``"insert"`` - insert the source value at the specified index in the target array.
 In this mode, the **to** field is required.
-      - ``"set"`` - replace the target value by the source value.
+      - ``"set"`` - replace the target value with the source value.
-      - ``"update"`` - update the target object with the items of the source object, overwriting the values of existing keys.
+      - ``"update"`` - update the target object with the properties of the source object, overwriting existing properties.

     - **path** (string, default: ``"$"``) - the
       :ref:`absolute path <absolute_path>` where the operation is applied.